skip to main content

 Advisory Committees

 Schools are strengthened when communities are actively engaged in the education process.
 Community members are encouraged to provide input on school system policies and programs by participating on advisory committees.
-Ad hoc committees review proposals and make recommendations to the Board on specific matters such as budget priorities, school construction, attendance areas, the school calendar, and policies.
 Curriculum Advisory Committees make recommendations about instructional content for specific subject areas: contact the applicable curriculum office for more information.

 Administrative Advisory Committees